zhritik/PaloAltoNetworks_CaseStudy/README.md

 ## How to use

 - **First time:** Set a passphrase (at least 8 characters).
 This encrypts all your entries.
 You’ll need it each time you open the app.
+Use 12345678 for first time.
 - **Journal:** See today’s prompt, write your entry, and save.
 Use “Get another prompt” for a different question.
 With AI on, Diary can generate prompts and a weekly reflection from your entries.
 - **Insights:** Calendar view of days you wrote, with mood; click a date to view or edit that day.
 Recurring themes appear as a bar chart.
 - **Reflection:** With AI on, generate “Your week in reflection” from your last 7 days of entries.